Experts and Gatekeepers

 Gatekeeping is a common issue in the world today.
 Within the context of modern culture, the term has less to do with guarding a physical gate than determining whether or not someone has access or rights to a community or identity.

 Sometimes, gatekeeping may be wise and necessary.
-As advocates of gender fluidity assert their political influence, for example, we are seeing cases where men who identify as women (however loosely) encroach upon spaces designed exclusively for female use, including locker rooms and public bathrooms.
+As advocates of gender fluidity assert their political influence, for example, we are seeing a growing number of cases where men who identify as women (however loosely) encroach upon spaces designed exclusively for female use, including locker rooms and public bathrooms.
 In this instance, reintroducing a level of stringency would be helpful in protecting the safety and privacy of vulnerable girls.

 On the other hand, gatekeeping may be more than ludicrous.
 Accusations of cultural appropriation regularly fall under this category.
 In recent years, we have seen liberal progressives take offense at how people dress up during festivities and special occasions, even if their costumes were put together with love and admiration for another culture.
 It is regrettable that we have allowed these overzealous leftists twist healthy appreciation into something dirty, which has caused much needless tension and segregation between different racial groups.